 What can I do as a volunteer?

 As a Gingerbread volunteer, there are a range of things you can do!
-These can range from data inputting, general office tasks, administrative tasks for team members, attending events, working on campaigns, moderating forums and much more.
+These can range from data input, general office tasks, administrative tasks for team members, attending events, working on campaigns, moderating forums and much more.
 With a wide range of options, the role of a Gingerbread volunteer really is expansive and rewarding.

 Does volunteering affect my benefits?